Kentucky vs. New Mexico State NCAA Football Odds, Plays and Insights | November 20, 2021

 - In Kentucky's 10 games this season, it has six wins against the spread.

-- Kentucky's games this year have hit the over on five of 10 set point totals (50%).
+- Kentucky's games this year have gone over the total in five out of 10 opportunities (50%).

-- Kentucky is 2-1 against the spread and 2-1 overall this season when the team records more than 40.2 points.
+- When Kentucky puts up more than 40.2 points, it is 2-1 against the spread and 2-1 overall.

-- Kentucky is 2-1 against the spread and 2-1 overall when the team totals more than 475.4 yards.
+- Kentucky is 2-1 against the spread and 2-1 overall when the team churns out more than 475.4 yards.

-- The Wildcats have turned the ball over one more time (17 total) than the Aggies have forced a turnover (16) this season.
+- This year, the Wildcats have turned the ball over 17 times, one more than the Aggies' takeaways (16).

 - Find the latest spread and moneyline odds for Kentucky at SISportsbook.